cbarbee-git/movie-management-system/README.md

 The Movie Management System (MMS) consists of a single front-end page to display various movie data.
 This is done with pagination and a search tool to filter content.

-MMS also contain an 'admin' portion to manange and maniplute movie data.
+MMS also contains an 'admin' portion to manange and maniplute movie data.
 This section is keep under the admin folder and is protected from public view.
 A user would need to login to access the content here.

 ## Getting Started